 There are lucky ones, who have been raised to recognise these things.
 A blessing for sure.
 But I do think that I might be in the majority.
 So there are a whole swathe of people that go through life unhappy and unknowing.
 Unable to really understand their own emotions and feelings, and what it is they truly want in life.
 What makes them happy.

 The amount of experience and guidance you unknowingly receive is inspiring.
 Just sitting down for breakfast with a stranger may turn out to be the moment you learn how to hug, or the moment you realise why you have been feeling so much anger.
-It is these moments, that happen all the time without you least expecting, or caring, that really help you learn and explore yourself as a person.
+These moments happen all the time and they really help you learn and explore yourself as a person.
 And understand why.
 The eternal question we sometimes forget to ask ourselves.

 Along with strangers, that soon become friends, there are also facilities like the ‘Emo’ team or emotional support team for longer.
 These angels are there for you whenever you need.
 And even if you do not use them, it is really comforting to know that it exists.
 That there is a shoulder to cry on if you take one step of exploration too far.
 Or not far enough.